BioLM/py-biolm/docs/model-docs/esm2_embeddings.rst

 Description
 -----------

-One of the best ways you can leverage a large language model is for feature generation.
-The internal, numeric representations the neural-net uses to make predictions can be output and used for downstream machine learning tasks.
-The numeric vectors from NLP models often encode additional, powerful information beyond simple one-hot encodings.
-Usually feature engineering for biology is heavily task-specific, but in this case the embeddings can be used for a variety of classification, regression, and other tasks.
+Large language models like ESM-2 can be effectively leveraged for generating informative feature representations of protein sequences.
+The model's predictive embeddings encode relevant biological properties.
+These vector representations can be extracted and utilized as inputs for a variety of downstream predictive modeling tasks as an alternative to standard one-hot sequence encodings.
+In biology, feature engineering is often heavily tailored to each application.
+However, the embeddings from pretrained language models provide broadly useful representations across tasks like classification, regression, and more.

 The BioLM API democratizes protein analysis by providing easy access to ESM-2 for generating insightful protein embeddings.
 This service accelerates tasks from sequence similarity detection to therapeutic antibody design, simplifying the transition from protein sequence data to actionable insights.
+By precomputing and serving these reusable embeddings, the API lowers barriers to leverage advanced language model representations, accelerating development of predictive tools from sequence inputs.

 --------